 Dust Explosion Hazard: Particles of fine nickel powder are hazardous concerning dust explosion when suspended in air and ignited by a flame or spark.

-1. Metal Coating: The nickel powder is applied onto electroplating and thermal spray in order to create a protective layer on the metal surface.
-It enhances corrosion resistance, hardness, and wear resistance for the coated surface area.
+Metal Coating: In electroplating and thermal spraying, this powder is used to create a protective layer on metal surfaces.
+It improves corrosion resistance, hardness, and wear resistance, providing durable protection.

 Related articles: